 PhD Student Postdoc Assistant Professor Associate Professor Full Professor Research Expected qualifications: A relevant master's degree of a high quality.
 Ability to define a promising PhD project.
 Additional qualifications Experience with publication of scientific work.
-Expected qualifications: A relevant doctoral degree.
-Promising research ideas and a research pipeline aligned with the department's/research Cluster's/project's research profile.
+Expected qualifications: A relevant doctoral degree Promising research ideas aligned with the Department's/Research Group/Project's research profile Additional qualifications: Proven ability to publish research that was not part of the PhD dissertation.
+Expected qualifications: A relevant doctoral degree A particular promising research potential and research ideas aligned with the Department's and the research group's research profile.
 Additional qualifications: Proven ability to publish research that was not part of the PhD dissertation.
-Expected qualifications: A relevant doctoral degree A particular promising research potential and pipeline aligned with the department's and the research cluster's research profile.
-Proven ability to publish research in quality outlets.
-Additional qualifications: Proven ability to publish research that was not part of the PhD dissertation.
 Expected qualifications: Proven ability to publish original research that was not part of the PhD dissertation.
-Acceptance of at least three publications in outlets on the Cristin List or the AJG.
-Proven ability to expand research area beyond the field of the PhD dissertation.
-An ambitious and credible research plan for the coming years.
-Ability and willingness to take part in collective and interdisciplinary research.
-Additional qualifications: Proven ability to expand the range of methodological abilities over time.
-Expected qualifications: Proven ability to publish original research in the very best field, specific outlets and/or the top-10 general outlets (e.g. AJG level 4).
+Acceptance of at least three publications in quality outlets, e.g. in journals on the AJG, the Franch List, or similar.
+Proven ability to expand research area beyond the specific area of the PhD dissertation An ambitious and credible research plan for the coming years.
+Ability and willingness to take part in collective and/or interdisciplinary research Additional qualifications: Proven ability to expand the depth and/or range of methodological abilities over time.
+Expected qualifications: Proven ability to publish original research at the highest international level (e.g. AJG level 4 and higher).
 Sustained publication over a longer period with the more recent publications among the best.
-A documented high-level reputation in the field by e.g. positions of trust in professional organizations.
-Proven ability to expand the range of methodological abilities over time.
+A documented high-level reputation in the field by e.g. positions of trust in professional organizations or bibliometric documentation of substantial academic impact.
+Proven ability to expand the depth and/or range of methodological abilities over time.
 Additional qualifications: International research awards or other tokens of international recognition of academic impact.
 Education Expected qualifications: None.
 Additional qualifications: Teaching experience Expected qualifications: None.
 Additional qualifications: Teaching experience.
 Expected qualifications: Documented teaching/supervision experience, and reflections on own teaching practice.
 A strong teaching potential within the department's educational portfolio.
-A keen interest in developing teaching skills, new teaching formats and/or courses.
+A keen and interest in and plan for developing teaching skills, new teaching formats and/or courses.
 Additional qualifications: Pedagogical training/courses.
-Expected qualifications: Formal pedagogical training equivariant to the Danish Lecture Training Programme.
+Expected qualifications: Formal pedagogical training equivalent to the Danish Lecture Training Program.
 A teaching portfolio documenting teaching experience and reflections on teaching methods and philosophy.
 Good student evaluations.
 Experience with different kinds of teaching/supervision.
 Additional qualifications: Experience with course development/improvement.
-Experience with activities within in Lifelong Learning.
-Expected qualifications: Excellent teaching qualifications at all levels (from bachelor to PhD), and sophisticated reflections on teaching methods and philosophy (documented in a teaching portfolio).
-Proven ability to successfully supervise PhD students.
-Experience with supportive activities to junior scholars.
+Expected qualifications: Excellent teaching qualifications at all levels, and sophisticated reflections on teaching methods and philosophy (documented in a teaching portfolio).
+Significant experience with PhD supervision and/or other supportive activities to junior scholars.
 Demonstrated ability to develop course content and teaching methods as a course responsible.
 Documentation of continuous commitment to pedagogical and didactic training.
 Additional qualifications: Substantive contributions to the strategic development of the department's educational portfolio.
 Proven ability to contribute to and develop Lifelong Learning activities.
 Scientific publication on pedagogical issues.